The Walking Dead: World Beyond Premiere Review – Enough To Give Us Hope

 A Show That Is Almost Amazing, But Falls Short

 Our main review of World Beyond is that it provides us with an exciting premise that, by all means, should be great.
 Zombies are fun to watch.
 This gives us a taste of them while also providing us with the potential for a beautiful bildungsroman.
 All of these characters have gone through childhood trauma that none of us can relate to.
 Still, we can easily imagine how it may affect them.
 Instead of three-dimensional characters, they give us a wannabee-badass rebel and a to-the-book, rule-following character who goes through a major change in behavior within the first episode.

 In complete honesty, I have never watched The Walking Dead.
 I did, however, read many of the comic books, but not all.
 So, my review of World Beyond is coming from somebody who loves the zombie genre but has no special connection to the franchise.
 But a great spin-off should be watchable for non-hardcore fans, too.
-For example, you can enjoy Better Call Saul without ever watching Breaking Bad.
+For example, you can enjoy Better Call Saul without ever watching Breaking Bad or El Camino.
 Sure, watching Breaking Bad will give you a finer appreciation for it, but it’s not necessary.
 I can’t figure out if a The Walking Dead fan would dislike World Beyond more or less than somebody who hasn’t.
 And that’s a problem.

 Image by Sarah Shatz via AMC

 Our Review of World Beyond Gives It One More Episode

 I have some faith in World Beyond.
 We barely see the Civic Republic.
 So, these government-approved “villains” might end up being explored in such a way that makes them the best part of the show.
 There is also lots of time to develop the personalities of the boys who join Iris and Hope on their journey.
 So, not all hope is lost.